ELELAB/PDBminer/README.md

 $ python PDBminer -u P05543
 ```

-NOTICE: when isoform is not specified 1 is assumed.
+NOTICE: when isoform is not specified canonical is assumed.
+NOTICE: Only use -s flag when you want to retrieve a non canonical isoform
 NOTICE: json is the default output format, csv can be chosen (but is discouraged).

 ## The Output